School of Medicine

 Dr. Ariel practices general endocrinology.
 She believes in practicing compassionate care: in listening to her patients’ concerns, respecting their values, communicating well, and providing an evidence-based approach to help guide individualized treatment plans.
 She is deeply committed to utilizing her expertise in the field of endocrinology to optimize her patients’ health and well-being.

-Dr. Ariel also conducts research in the field of metabolism and is involved in medical student education.
+Dr. Ariel also conducts research in the field of metabolism and is on the teaching faculty in the Stanford University School of Medicine.
+She is the Director of the Student Guidance Program.

 Appointments with with Dr. Ariel are available on Stanford's main campus on 300 Pasteur Drive.